Skip to main content

 • Always test the form before sharing publicly

-• Combine forms with automations to trigger follow-up workflows on submission
+• Combine forms with automations (coming soon) to trigger follow-up workflows on submission

 • For structured intake processes (e.g., vendor onboarding), use attachments to collect related documents in one go